natoriamilligan/aws-multi-tier-terraform/steps.md

 * For each and loops in Terraform can come together to create resources from a list
 * Terraform Registry and how to search for example code blocks and additional documentation
 * Reference a resource when you are creating/managing the resource, reference a data block if you are referencing an existing resource
+* Learned how to find the correct steps to configure resources outside of the AWS console